UbiquityRobotics/learn/quick_start/connecting.md

 >Failed to add the host to the list of known hosts (/somepath/.ssh/known_hosts).

+Ignore that.
 You will be asked for the password, which initially is "ubuntu".

 ```ubuntu@10.42.0.1's password:ubuntu```